-- Identify, which includes questions pertaining to risk management; - Protect, which includes questions pertaining to configuration management, identity and access management, data protection and privacy, and security training; - Detect, which includes questions pertaining to information security continuous monitoring; - Respond, which includes questions pertaining to incident response; and - Recover, which includes questions pertaining to contingency planning.
+- Identify, which includes questions pertaining to risk management and SCRM4; - Protect, which includes questions pertaining to configuration management, identity and access management (ICAM), data protection and privacy, and security training; - Detect, which includes questions pertaining to information security continuous monitoring (ISCM); - Respond, which includes questions pertaining to incident response; and - Recover, which includes questions pertaining to contingency planning.

-The answers to the 67 FISMA Reporting Metrics in Appendix C reflect the results of our testing of the FTC's information security program and practices.
+The answers to the 66 FISMA Reporting Metrics in Appendix B reflect the results of our testing of the FTC's information security program and practices.

-This audit also had an objective to review corrective actions taken by the Office of the Chief Information Officer (OCIO) to implement OIG's prior audit recommendations, as listed in Appendix A.
+This audit also had an objective to review corrective actions taken by the Office of the Chief Information Officer to implement OIG's prior audit recommendations.
+FTC has implemented all OIG's prior audit recommendations.